cubosphere/cubosphere-code/README.md

 2. It is OK that their versions differ, data is stored in another repo and updates with it
 3. When updating, download only `BIN` package: download `DATA` only if deps can't be resolved
     1. You'll probably be reqested to remove `cubosphere` when updating `cubosphere-data`, do so and install new version later
-    2. Use `dpkg -i` from the command line to avoid this issues (google it for more info)
+    2. Use `dpkg -i` from the command line to avoid this issue (google it for more info)

 # What will/should be done?
 [Check out the projects page!](https://github.com/cubosphere/cubosphere-code/projects)